ChristopherPerrault/ticketblaster/backend/README.md

-# Back End for "ticket blaster app"
+Back End for "TicketBlaster" app

-Back end using mongoDB and the MERN Stack